The near-critical planar FK-Ising model: Introduction

+In Subsection~\ref{ss.coupling}, we introduce Grimmett's monotone coupling of the $\fk(p,q)$ configurations as $p$ varies from 0 to 1 and $q\geq 1$ is fixed.
+In Subsection~\ref{s.SH}, we explain heuristically why the specific heat effect on the edge intensity is not strong enough to make the correlation length what it is actually, unless there is some self-organized behavior.
+In Subsection~\ref{ss.clouds1}, we will present a concrete way in which self-organization works in Grimmett's coupling, by proving that edges appear simultaneously in {\bf clouds}.
+However, most (if not all) of the self-organized scheme remains to be understood.
+We therefore included a series of open questions about these clouds in Subsection~\ref{ss.clouds2}.

-In Subsection~\ref{ss.influence}, we present another point of view that might explain the discrepancy (\ref{eq:discrepancy}): for $q>1$, Russo's formula used in Kesten's proof has to be modified.
+\paragraph{Influences against pivotal points.} In Section~\ref{ss.influence}, we present another point of view that might explain the discrepancy (\ref{eq:discrepancy}): for $q>1$, Russo's formula used in Kesten's proof has to be modified.
 Namely, the influence of an edge on the event that a box of size $n$ is crossed does not coincide with the probability for that edge to be pivotal, as it was the case for $q=1$.
 Let us define the critical exponent $\iota(q)$ by assuming that the above influence of an edge behaves like $n^{-\iota(q)}$ at criticality.
 Kesten's scaling relation for $q=1$ was $(2-\xi_4(q))\nu(q)=1$, where $\xi_4(q)$ and $\nu(q)$ are the critical exponents of the pivotal event and the correlation length, respectively, coming from \eqref{eq:KestenScaling}.
 This will remain valid for $q>1$ only if the critical exponent $\xi_4(q)$ is replaced by the exponent $\iota(q)$ governing the behavior of the influence.
-This subtlety and the fact that $\xi_4(q)\ne \iota(q)$ seem to be new.
+The fact that $\xi_4(q)\ne \iota(q)$ seems to be new.
+However, this more analytic way of handling the problem quickly becomes intractable, for instance when trying to prove near-critical stability.

-\paragraph{On the dynamical and near-critical behavior for other values of $q$.} Finally, we investigate what happens for other values of $q$.
-Since the mathematical understanding of critical FK$(q)$ models is very limited when $q\not\in\{0,1,2\}$, the study relies on predictions from physics.
-We will mostly focus on the case $q\in[1,4]$, where the FKG inequality holds and the phase transition is conjectured to be continuous ({\em i.e.}, there is a unique infinite-volume measure at criticality, having no infinite cluster).
-It is therefore natural to consider the near-critical regime.
-In this case yet again, pivotal points do not seem to control the behavior of the near-critical regime.
-Critical exponents indeed violate Kesten's relations.
-See Section~\ref{s.OQ}.